Itamarzz/data_mining/README.md

 _**Create and use Database:**_:<br>

 - The scraper saves scrapped data into a database according to the schema (see on database section).
-- The database.py module enables to create a new database with all its tables.<br>
+- The create_database.py module enables to create a new database with all its tables.<br>

-**Todo before running the scraper:**
+**Todo before using the scraper:**
 - update database configuration file with your credentials:
     1. go to the folder database config
     2. in the same directory create a copy of the file database_config_copy and rename it to be database_config.py.
     3. in the new file "database_config.py" update your sql credentials. it's in the top of the page.

-- create database according to schema below. this can be done running the file "database.py". it will create new database named "proballers".
+- create database according to schema below. this can be done running the file "create_database.py". it will create new database named "proballers".
 - if you already have database with this name you can choose another name by changing the DATABASE_NAME constant in the database_config.py file.

 <br>